FilippoBovo/production-data-science/tutorial/c-refactor/README.md

 1. At first, we can move repeated scripts into functions that are called multiple times, reducing the amount of code in the notebook and, therefore, improving readability.
 2. Functions that become widely used in the analysis, can be moved into [Python modules](https://docs.python.org/3/tutorial/modules.html) located in the same directory of the exploratory analysis.
 This further reduces the code in the notebook and allows the functions to be called from other notebooks or scripts in the same folder of the analysis.
 3. Functions that become particularly important, can be made more solid by writing unit tests, as explained in the section below.
-4. Functions that are particularly useful can be moved into a Python package in the [`exploration`](exploration) folder, that is, outside the folder of a particular analysis, so that they can be used for different analyses.
+4. Functions that are particularly useful can be moved into a Python package in the [`exploration/`](exploration) folder, that is, outside the folder of a particular analysis, so that they can be used for different analyses.

 The same workflow is easily adapted to IDEs and text editors.